Martin compactifications of affine buildings: Introduction

-The reader who knows about compactifications of non-compact Riemannian symmetric spaces has already understood that our results perfectly parallel the latter situation.
-In particular, we owe a lot to the book \cite{gjt} by Y.~Guivarc'h, L.~Ji and J.-C.~Taylor (see also \cite{gu} and \cite{MR1832435}) where, among many other things, the precise descriptions of the Martin compactifications of symmetric spaces, both at the bottom and above the bottom of the spectrum, are given.

-We used many ideas from there, in particular the idea of exhibiting well-chosen classes of unbounded sequences that become convergent after applying a suitable embedding with compact metrizable target space (e.g. a space of probability measures on a flag manifold, the Chabauty space of closed subgroups of the isometry group etc.).
-Of course, the book and Y.~Guivarc'h's quoted articles are the first places where most Bruhat--Tits analogues were formulated and conjectured.
+The reader who knows about compactifications of non-compact Riemannian symmetric spaces has already understood that our results perfectly parallel the latter situation, at least at the level of the obtained statements.
+From this perspective, we owe a lot to the book \cite{gjt} by Y.~Guivarc'h, L.~Ji and J.-C.~Taylor (see also \cite{gu} and \cite{MR1832435}) where, among many other things, the precise descriptions of the Martin compactifications of symmetric spaces, both at the bottom and above the bottom of the spectrum, are given.
+We used from there the idea of exhibiting well-chosen classes of unbounded sequences that become convergent after applying a suitable embedding with compact metrizable target space (e.g. a space of probability measures on a flag manifold, the Chabauty space of closed subgroups of the isometry group etc.); this is a good tool to compare the various compactifications, including the most algebraic ones \cite{RTW10}.
+The book and Y.~Guivarc'h's quoted articles are the first places where most Bruhat--Tits analogues were conjectured.
+The latter references mainly study Riemannian symmetric spaces, for which the most important ingredients are sufficiently precise Green kernel estimates \cite{aj} and some uniqueness results for solutions of well-chosen PDEs taking into account invariance under suitable group actions.